Last updated on January 27, 2023

 Cybercriminals take advantage of the current COVID-19 outbreak (coronavirus disease) targeting both individuals and enterprises locally and worldwide.
 A large number of phishing and malware attacks have been reported with this circumstance.
-Due to restricted movements, people are more towards using online portals for banking, utility payments, and shopping.
+Due to restricted movements, people are moving towards online portals for banking, utility payments, and shopping.
 Therefore, the vulnerabilities of being attacked in those platforms can be identified.
-Plus the practice of working from home has led to the mismanagement of enterprise systems.
+Moreover the practice of working from home has led to the mismanagement of enterprise systems.

 Malware Strains & Phishing Attacks